f5devcentral/f5-waap/step-1-signup-deploy/voltConsole.rst

    .. image:: ../_static/volterra_login.png

-**VoltConsole**
+**F5 Distributed Cloud Console**

-VoltConsole is a SaaS control-plane for Volterra services that provides a UI and API for managing network, security, and compute services.
+F5 Distributed Cloud Console is a SaaS control-plane for Distributed Cloud Platform services that provides a UI and API for managing network, security, and compute services.

-VoltConsole can manage "sites" in existing on-prem data centers and sites in AWS, Azure, and GCP cloud environments.

-Using VoltConsole, an end-user can centrally manage a distributed application environment.
+Using F5 Distributed Cloud Console, an end-user can centrally manage distributed application environments and Platform services.

 Terminology
 ~~~~~~~~~~~~~